LynkRobotics/LynkOA/2025/EarlySeasonStrategy.md

 #### Coral Front & Back
     Description:
     - Can intake Coral from opposite site of scoring on reef
-    - Can be fed Coral from Coral Station without needing to travel to Coral Station
+    - Can be fed Coral from Coral Station without needing to travel all the way to Coral Station
     Pros:
     - Cuts down on cycle times by removing distance to travel
     - Doesn’t rule out also scoring algae